SDineshKumar1304/GSOC/README.md

-# VoiceIntel Pro (Resumini)
+# Resume Intelligence Analysis Application

-Resumini is a powerful AI agent designed to help candidates optimize their resumes and an advanced implementation of "VoiceIntel Pro".
+Resumini is a powerful Resume Intelligence Analysis Application designed to help candidates optimize their resumes.
 It leverages Google's Gemini models (via `google-adk`), FastAPI, and a modern React frontend to analyze, summarize, score, and rewrite resumes.

 ## Tech Stack